spdx/spdx-3-model/model/Licensing/Properties/declaredLicense.md

     different File (e.g., comment at top of File if it is not within the Snippet, LICENSE file in the top directory of a repository)

-If a declaredLicense has a NONE value, this indicates that the corresponding Package, File or Snippet contains no license information whatsoever.
+If a declaredLicense has a NONE value (NoneLicense), this indicates that the corresponding Package, File or Snippet contains no license information whatsoever.

-If a declaredLicense has a NOASSERTION value, this indicates that one of the following applies:
+If a declaredLicense has a NOASSERTION value (NoAssertionLicense), this indicates that one of the following applies:
 * the SPDX data creator has attempted to but cannot reach a reasonable objective determination;
 * the SPDX data creator has made no attempt to determine this field; or